Cucina Duse 01

 Integration of the Cooktop

-Placing the cooktop on the island brings the act of cooking to the center of the kitchen.
-It transforms the preparation of food into a social moment, allowing the cook to maintain visual and verbal contact with the rest of the room.
+Placing the cooktop on the island makes cooking the focal point of the kitchen.
+This configuration transforms the cooking process into a social act, keeping the person cooking in close visual and verbal contact with the rest of the household.

 Integration of the Sink